 National Steel is 70 percent owned by NKK Corp., Japan's fifth-largest steelmaker.

 The project was announced formally yesterday at a groundbreaking in Jackson.

 The venture is the first with a Japanese-owned company for Bethlehem, which is known for accusing Japanese companies of violating trade laws.

-On May 1, Bethlehem and CF&I; Steel Corp. of Pueblo, Colo., filed an anti-dumping petition with the Commerce Department against producers of train rails in Japan, Britain and Luxembourg.
-It says NKK is one of the companies selling rails below cost.
+May 1, Bethlehem and CF&I; Steel Corp. of Pueblo, Colo., filed an anti-dumping petition with the U.S. Department of Commerce against producers of train rails in Japan, Britain and Luxembourg.
+It NKK as one of the companies responsible for allegedly selling rails below cost.